akshayk122/Customer-FAQ-assistant/README.md

 - Automatically scan `.docx`, `.pdf`, `.txt`, `.csv`, and `.json` documents
 - Find the best answer using vector search (semantic similarity)
 - Speak the answer back using natural-sounding voice
-- Make the response more human-like using Gemini AI (Google)
+- Make the response more human-like using Gemini
 - File management dashboard for easy document uploads
 - Automatic knowledge base updates when files change
 - Smart content parsing for both Q&A and policy documents